mileung/top-bar-nav/README.md

 # top-bar-nav

-A top bar navigator for React Native which is super light, simple, and customizeable.
+A top bar navigator for React Native that is super light, simple, and customizable.

 ## Install

 `npm install --save top-bar-nav`